berkeley-stat159/project-theta/code/README.md

 a 1 day.
 Please run with caution!
 For updating individual analysis.
 We recommend nagivating to `project-theta/code/scripts` and running the respective make commands.

-- `make paperfig`: Moves any (updated) figures strictly related to paper results to `project-theta/paper/figures` for inclusion in final paper/slides.

 Other utility make commands include: `clean`, `test`, `verbose` and `coverage`: